Property pundits have noted that prices have started to increase again in certain regions of France, particularly in Paris, during the early summer.

 Next up in the series by our office manager Faustine Cressot, giving you regular glimpses of the neighborhood around her desk on the rue de Verneuil, is an interview with founder and director of art gallery Galry.

 The 7th arrondissement (district) is renowned for the numerous antique shops and art galleries concentrated in the Carré Rive Gauche (an area famous for antiques and decorative arts).

 Art gallery Galry has been at 41 rue de Verneuil since 2011.
 It’s distinctive for its modernism and diversity.
 One sunny March day, I went to meet Stéphanie Moran, its founder and director, to find out more.

 Have you ever wondered how Paris might have looked in the 1500s?
 Now you can take a virtual walk through the city with a series of 3D maps developed by Grez Productions and based on a range of historical sources.

-An interview with our collaborator Michael Herrman, a prize-winning architect who lives and is based in Paris.
-He works on projects around Europe and in the US.
+An interview with our collaborator Michael Herrman, a prize-winning architect who has created residential projects in Paris.
+He also works on projects around Europe and in the US.

 This is the first in a series of posts looking at major projects that are enhancing parts of Paris and restoring others to their former glory.